 For the “To” field, simply set the email from the original Process Street trigger.
-It’ll pull the email address from the person who ran the checklist originally (assuming that was you):
+It’ll pull the email address from the person who ran the workflow originally (assuming that was you):

 For “Subject”, set whatever you want.
 I’ve set it to be the title of the generated document.
 Similarly, “Body” is not really important to us, but it’s required for the Zap to work.

 Finally, make sure to set the “Attachment” field to the “File” parameter that Google Drive located in step 5.
 Again, this may say “(Exists but not shown)”, which is fine:

 Now to test that email.
 If you’ve done it right, you’ll see a screen like this, and find a new email in your inbox with the PDF attached.
 Nice job.

 Don’t forget to give the Zap a name, and turn it “ON”!

 Missing sample data

 When you start building zaps, there are a couple of reasons Zapier may be unable to pull in a sample or test data from Process Street.
 Here are some things to look out for: